-- (1) Subject to customary closing adjustments. - (2) The Deer Springs Property is owned directly by Deer Springs Crossing LP, a Nevada limited partnership of which the Company owns a 50% beneficial interest.
+(1) Subject to customary closing adjustments.

+(2) The Deer Springs Property is owned directly by Deer Springs Crossing LP, a Nevada limited partnership of which the Company owns a 50% beneficial interest.
 The remaining 50% beneficial interest is beneficially owned by Juliet Companies, LLC ("Juliet").
+The Deer Springs Property is managed by Juliet through Diamond Property Company.

+(3) The 20.16 acre parcel of undeveloped land was sold on January 10, 2018.
+The remaining developed pad of 0.55 acres was sold on May 21, 2018.

-The Deer Springs Property is managed by Juliet through Diamond Property Company. - (3) The 20.16 acre parcel is available for, but not currently under, development. - (4) The Adams Dairy Landing is owned directly by Blue Springs Partners LP, a Delaware limited partnership.
-The Company owns a 38.4% beneficial interest through its subsidiary, TitanStar US, Inc. The remaining 61.6% is owned by Blue Springs Development Two LLC (GP) and Blue Springs Development Three Inc. (LP). - (5) Martin Downs is owned directly by Martin Downs NSC LLC.
-The Company owns 49% beneficial interest through its subsidiary Titanstar US Inc. The remaining 51% is owned by Inovalis City Center Retail Fund Inc. and Martin Downs GP LLC. - (6) Metro Gateway is owned directly by TSP Metro Gateway LLC, a Nevada LLC.
-The Company owns a 100% beneficial interest through its subsidiary, TitanStar US, Inc. - (7) 116th Street is owned directly by TSP 116th Street, LLC, a Nevada LLC.
+(4) The Adams Dairy Landing is owned directly by Blue Springs Partners LP, a Delaware limited partnership.
+The Company owns a 38.4% beneficial interest through its subsidiary, TitanStar US, Inc. The remaining 61.6% is owned by Blue Springs Development Two LLC (GP) and Blue Springs Development Three Inc. (LP).

+(5) Martin Downs is owned directly by Martin Downs NSC LLC.
+The Company owns 49% beneficial interest through its subsidiary Titanstar US Inc. The remaining 51% is owned by Inovalis City Center Retail Fund Inc. and Martin Downs GP LLC.

+(6) Metro Gateway is owned directly by TSP Metro Gateway LLC, a Nevada LLC.
+The Company owns a 100% beneficial interest through its subsidiary, TitanStar US, Inc.

+(7) 116th Street is owned directly by TSP 116th Street, LLC, a Nevada LLC.
 The Company owns a 100% beneficial interest through its subsidiary, TitanStar US, Inc.